Vice-President calls for accommodation of plurality of social identities

 The functioning of democratic institutions and the deepening of the democratic process along with the efforts to implement constitutional mandates for affirmative action induced higher levels of political mobilisation.
 These manifested themselves, most visibly, in demand groups each with its own identity.
 A multiplication of identities seeking social status and economic well-being through the route of politics thus emerged as a logical consequence.

 Impulses tilting towards ‘assimilationist’ and homogenising approaches do exist, suggestive of imagined otherness and seeking uniformity at the expense of diversity, he warned.
-There was thus the persisting need of reinforcing and improving present practices and the principles underlying them, Mr. Ansari said in conclusion.
+There was thus the persisting need of reinforcing and improving present practices and the principles underlying them, Mr. Ansari said.

 Chris Patten, Chancellor of the University of Oxford, warned against the perversion of identity politics that caused divisions among people, and underscored the fact that each individual had multiple identities.